bastimeyer/checkupdates-diff/README.md

 checkupdates-diff
 ====

-A simple GNU Awk script which turns the output of Arch Linux's `checkupdates` utility (`pacman-contrib`) into a format that's easier to read and interpret.
+A simple wrapper around Arch Linux's `checkupdates` utility (`pacman-contrib`) which transforms its output into a format that's easier to read and interpret.

 The format is similar to `yay`'s verbose package format: